mbrukman/why-svelte/readme.md

 and its collegial open development and [RFCs](https://github.com/sveltejs/rfcs) — it all oozes goodness.
-Its API is tight, powerful, and beautiful —
+Its API is tight, powerful, and good looking —
 I’d point to [actions](https://svelte.dev/docs#use_action) and [stores](https://svelte.dev/docs#svelte_store) to support this praise, but really, the whole is what feels so good.